lemotdesign/one-click-hugo-cms/site/content/termite-treatments/_index.md

       ##### Termite Treatment Costs Overview

-      The cost of termite treatment on the Gold Coast depends on the method used:

       1. **Chemical Barriers:** Popular among homeowners, treatments like Termidor HE typically cost between $3,000 to $4,000, with variations based on the home's perimeter and chosen chemical.